jendakol/mapboxtool/README.md

 Path configuration:
 1. `directionsProvider` - Directions API configuration
-1. waypoints - set of places for directions path rendering; has to contains at least 2 places
+1. waypoints - set of places for directions path rendering
+    * has to contains at least 2 places
+    * format of waypoints depends on specific directions provider

 Directions API configuration:
 1. `provider` - name of provider, see [supported providers list](#directions-api-providers)